Using Library collections

 Non-English language materials are shelved together with English materials on the same subjects according to Library of Congress Call Number Classification.
 The best way to locate a specific title is to search Virgo.

 What can I do for entertainment at the Library?

 The Library has many popular videos, musical recordings, and graphic novels.
 The Library also houses equipment you can use like video cameras and offers training in specialized software like GIS and video editing techniques.
-We also offer lots of spaces to study, and Brown Library has a Greenberry's coffee shop.
+We also offer lots of spaces to study.

 Other frequently asked questions

 Is UVA the back-up library for the Library of Congress?

 No, but this is a reasonable misunderstanding because we ARE a Regional Federal Depository Library with the responsibility to hold all government documents (there are at least two of these per state).
 The origin of the rumor comes from a biography of Harry Clemons: "During World War II, he made room at the University of Virginia for the Library of Congress Union Catalog and its staff as well as for manuscripts deposited by the Library of Congress, and furnished special reference services for various military organizations." (“Harry Clemons and the Twentieth Annual Report" by Francis L. Berkeley in the Annual Report on Historical Collections, 1949-1950.)